 By clicking on submit I / We give consent for you to call me / us on the number provided to discuss my / our financial requirements.

-Some conditions such as Alzheimer’s disease, dementia and motor neurone disease can be very difficult to obtain life cover for however this does not mean that you should not enquire.
-Even if normal life cover cannot be offered many people are able to cover funeral costs by means on Guaranteed Over 50s Life Cover that does not need medical questions answering.
+Some conditions such as Alzheimer’s disease, dementia and motor neurone disease can be difficult to obtain life cover for.
+Please do get in contact with us, even if you have not had success in the past.
+Even if life cover with standard life insurers cannot be offered, many people are able to cover funeral costs through Guaranteed Over 50s Life Cover that does not go into medical questions.

 What are Neurological Disorders?

 Neurological disorders are classified as any condition that affects the body’s nervous system; the brain, spinal cord and other nerve points.
 Neurological disorders can be caused by a genetic disposition, lifestyle or environmental factors.
 Such disorders are often lifelong conditions that can have clear impacts upon the daily routines and activities of the diagnosed.